M0ktar/Learning_journal/README.md

         }
     }

-This was a session I was interested with, but faced the most difficulties on, almost to the point where I wanted to quite and move on to the next session.
-There were sections in the tutorial were I felt lost on where handling the prefabs for the coin objects (changing the colour of the coin to gold).
-There were also unusual ways the game turned out to be in terms of the coins movements that I was completely stuck on when scripting the coins movement.
+This was a session I was interested with, but faced the most difficulties on, almost to the point where I wanted to quit and move on to the next session.
+There were sections in the tutorial where I felt lost in where handling the prefabs for the coin objects (changing the colour of the coin to gold).
+There were also unusual ways the game turned out to be regarding the movements of the coins, which I was completely stuck on when scripting the coin's movement.
 The speed was working perfectly fine.
-But whenever I tried to run the game, rather then the coins stay in one place and spin at the same time, they all move around the platform in a circle- and they don't spin in the way it was supposed to spin?
+But whenever I tried to run the game, rather than the coins staying in one place and spinning simultaneously, they all moved around the platform in a circle- and they didn't spin in the way it was supposed to spin.

 It's hard for me to explain the overall issue I had when running the game, but I'll give you a visual aid for it: